BishopFox/badPods/README.md

 ```

 # Contributing
-Have you run into a situation where there was a restritive policy, but you were still able to gain elevated access with only a subset of privileges or capabilites?
+Have you run into a situation where there was a restrictive policy, but you were still able to gain elevated access with only a subset of privileges or capabilities?
 If so, please consider sharing the yaml and the privesc steps, and we'll add it as a new badPod type.

 # Acknowledgements
 Thank you [Rory McCune](https://twitter.com/raesene), [Duffie Cooley](https://twitter.com/mauilion), [Brad Geesaman](https://twitter.com/bradgeesaman), [Tabitha Sable](https://twitter.com/tabbysable), [Ian Coldwater](https://twitter.com/IanColdwater), [Mark Manning](https://twitter.com/antitree), and [Eviatar Gerzi](https://twitter.com/g3rzi) for publicly sharing so much knowledge about Kubernetes offensive security.